CSC207-UofT/course-project-gries-fan-club/phase2/design_document.md

 The list of commands are outlined in our specifications.
 Each UseCase returns a response.
 The response is a hashmap that contains the data linked to a key.
 The GUI can then use a specific key to access the relevant data.
 For example: if the user wished to add an ingredient apple to their fridge the Use case will take in the ingredient and add it to the RecipeStorage called Fridge.
-The use case will the return a hashMap like {...Fridge="apple"...}.

 The GUI interacts with the UseCases through a controller layer.
 This layer serves as the nexus between the front end and the beck end.
-It calls the UseCases and supplies them with the necessary parameters to innate the command, and then provides\
-the response to the GUI.
+It calls the UseCases and supplies them with the necessary parameters to innate the command, and then provides the response to the GUI.

 The various use cases interact with multiple entity, matcher, scorer interfaces to complete the commands.